Divinity - Licentiate in Divinity

 Year 1

 Candidates select two reading courses from the list of courses on offer.
-Candidates must take courses from two different theological disciplines.
+One reading course must be from within their theological discipline.

 Reading Courses are assigned the code RC: